neillturner/kitchen-puppet/README.md

 This provider has been tested against the Ubuntu 1204 and Centos 6.5 boxes running in vagrant/virtualbox as well as various docker .

-## Requirements
-You'll need a driver box without a chef installation so puppet can be installed.
-Puppet have one at http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-server-12042-x64-vbox4210-nocm.box or http://puppet-vagrant-boxes.puppetlabs.com/centos-65-x64-virtualbox-nocm.box.

-For PuppetAgent a server with a puppet master is required that can resolve the hostname ip address of the server.
-The server must also be able to resolve the hostname ip address of the puppet master.

-You can also use the PuppetApply driver with a docker container, provided the necessary box requirements to install puppet are included inside the container.
-The easiest way to do this is to supply Kitchen-Docker with a custom dockerfile to install the needed dependencies for puppet installation.

 ## Windows Workstation Install
 You need to download the puppet msi and install it and run everything inside the puppet window.

 1. Download and install puppet from the windows msi file from https://downloads.puppetlabs.com/windows